estrelajs/estrela/README.md

 <hr>

 Estrela is extremely easy to use, all the hard work is done by the babel plugin.
-That means there's no need for hooks like `useState`, `useEffect` and others.
+There's no need for hooks like `useState`, `useEffect` and others.

 To create a state variable, just declare it using the `let` keyword to specify that its value will change in the future.

-The component function will be called just once, so you can call any side effect, like data fetching, direct in the scope.
+The component function will be called just once, so you can call any side effect, like data fetching, direct in the function scope.

 ```tsx
 // main.tsx